Rayanedrd/RPIPicoFreeRTOSCourse/4-Tasks/ReadMe.txt

 MultiPriority
 1. I define on the main, ledpad on 6
 2. I add my full name and my student ID on the main (DRIDI Rayane, F14218807) and i printf it.

+I addeds some LEDs and i addeds my full name and my student ID on the main (DRIDI Rayane, F14218807) and i printf it.